marioconcilio/sfdc-pipeline-library/README.md

 # Salesforce DX - CI Pipeline Library

-This repository contains the script and additional files to manage and run the CI pipeline for Salesforce DX.
+This repository contains additional files to manage and run the CI pipeline for Salesforce DX.

-## Usage
-Since it contains a Jenkinsfile, you should only use this repository as source for pipeline projects on Jenkins.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.